- NFL total wins matchup prop wagers have been released

 - Will the Colts win more games than the Chargers?
 What about the Cowboys vs the Eagles?

-- Odds on all the matchups and analysis of the more intriguing head-to-head showdowns follows in the story below
+- See the odds on all the matchups and analysis of the more intriguing head-to-head showdowns

 As the old saying goes, on any given Sunday one NFL team can beat another.
 But what about over the course of a season full of Sundays?

 Next season, will the Chicago Bears win more games than the Green Bay Packers?
 Who will be the better team at the end of the regular season between NFC East rivals the Philadelphia Eagles and Dallas Cowboys?
 Can Philip Rivers lead his new team, the Indianapolis Colts, to more wins than his old team, the Los Angeles Chargers?

 These three head-to-head showdowns are among a litany of NFL win totals matchups props for the 2020 season.

 NFL Total Wins Matchup Odds

 |Matchup||Team 1 Odds||Teams 2 Odds|

 |Colts vs Chargers||Colts (-155)||Chargers (+135)|